DestroyedClone/RiskyClassicItems/README.md

 This mod adds items and equipment from Risk of Rain and Risk of Rain Returns.

-**Looking for a modeler!
-Contact us on the Github page if interested.**

 | Icon | Item | Desc |
 |:--:|:--:|--|
 | Common | | |